 BUDGET TRAVEL TIPS

-Airline travel is a hassle, a miracle, exhausting, and exhilarating.
-Commercial pilot Patrick Smith has demystified the experience—from where to sit to what that racket is just after you land—in his new book.
+Air travel is a hassle, a miracle, exhausting, and exhilarating.
+Here, airline pilot and author Patrick Smith demystifies the experience—from where to sit to what that racket is just after you land.

 I caught up with Smith recently and posed some of my own most pressing questions to him—I hope they reflect what you're most curious about, too.
 Here, his answers along with some tidbits from Cockpit Confidential, a fun, informative read that I highly recommend.